US: Initial Jobless Claims increased less than estimated last week

-- Initial Jobless Claims rose to 219K, down from the previous week's 231K.
+- Initial Jobless Claims rose to 218K, up from the previous week's 222K.

-In addition, Continuing Claims dropped by 14K to 1.829M in the week ending September 7.
+In addition, Continuing Claims rose by 13K to 1.834M in the week ending September 14.

 Market reaction

-The US Dollar Index (DXY) trades in a volatile fashion and hovers just below the 101.00 mark following the release of US results.
+The US Dollar Index (DXY) trades in an inconclusive day around the 100.90 region following the release of US data.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.